api-evangelist/akamai/README.md

 #### Properties

 ### Akamai Identity Cloud SIEM Event Service API
 Security Event and Information Management (SIEM) is a recognized standard for collecting, aggregating, and analyzing events that take place on a website or within an app.
-Identity Clouds SIEM event delivery service can inform you, in near real-time, each time a specified event occurs.
+Identity Clouds SIEM event delivery service can inform you, in near real-time, each time a specified event occurs.
 See Identity Cloud SIEM events for more information on the events available to the SIEM event service.

 **Human URL:** [https://techdocs.akamai.com/identity-cloud-siem-delivery/reference/api](https://techdocs.akamai.com/identity-cloud-siem-delivery/reference/api)